nikija/public/content/developers/api.md

 ---
-title: API Guidelines
+title: APIs
 ---

 All public APIs provided by the MEWS platform share a set of common properties which are described in the following document.
-If you encounter any unclear/misleading information or feel that something is missing in the documentation, do not hesitate to either contact us, raise an issue or open a pull request.
+If you encounter any unclear/misleading information or feel that something is missing in the documentation, do not hesitate to contact us.

+## General Guidelines

 ### Requests